 Does protein powder make you gassy?

 If you experience protein powder gas, you are not alone.
-The average protein powder can make you burp, fart, and bloat.
-If you are sick of side effects like these, you have come to the right place.
+The average protein powder makes me gassy too.
+Moreover, if you are sick of side effects like this, you have come to the right place.
 In this article, I will explain why protein supplements cause gas, and cover the top ingredients to avoid.
-Protein shakes make me gassy too, so I feel your pain.

 How to prevent gas from protein powder.

 Basically, if you are looking for a protein powder that doesn’t make you gassy, look for a short list of simple ingredients.
 The fewer ingredients, and the more the ingredients look like real food, the easier your protein powder will be to digest.
 As you just learned, easy to digest foods spend less time feeding the hungry bacteria in your gut, and produce less gas.